-CERAMICS AND SCULPTURE 1
+CERAMICS AND SCULPTURE

-SUGGESTED PREREQUISITE: Studio Art 1 (or Mechanics of Drawing) and Studio Art 2
+PREREOUISITE: Studio Art 1 and Studio Art 2

 This is a hands-on studio course where students learn about and explore a variety of tools, techniques, and processes through studio projects in ceramics and sculpture.
 This course involves creative problem solving with structure, construction, and form.
 Work created in this course will be used to develop the student's art portfolio.